 The anti-Margit is in his life, too, in the form of the significantly younger Ania (Joanna Kulig), a Polish expat who works the café and sleeps with Sezer and is terrified of him.
-Ania has never met a novelist before, but she would rather die of dysentery (one supposes) than let this particular example of a novelist experience any more than a moment’s discomfort, much less suffer for his art.
+Ania has never met a novelist before, but she would rather die of dysentery (one supposes) than let this particular example of a novelist experience even a moment’s discomfort, much less suffer for his art.
 She brings him something in every scene.
 A coffee.
 His papers.
 A glass of wine.
 She nurtures everything in him that isn’t the writer.
-But she doesn’t seem to understand that the the writer part of him is the only part that works.
+But she doesn’t seem to understand that the writer part of him is the only part that works.
 He’s smashed the rest beyond repair.

 The acting here is very good, but with Ethan Hawke and Kristin Scott Thomas, I’d have been more surprised if it weren’t.
 The script is strongest at its most original, with the tension between Tom’s irreconcilable needs, which was buried in the novel, if it appeared in it at all.
 Elements from the book that were borrowed more faithfully, like Tom’s brushes with the Parisian underworld, add little to the plot and end up going nowhere.